Topic List

 Quite Incredible

 The chip is perhaps the most amazing manufacturing process the world has ever conceived.
-The actual working area of state-of-the-art chips is a sliver of silicon the size and thickness of a postage stamp (see SoC).
+The actual working area of state-of-the-art chips is a sliver of silicon about the size and thickness of a postage stamp, except the stamp is a hundred times thicker!
 Containing billions of transistors that act like on/off switches, the transistor is the chip's fundamental component.
-At the opposite end, chips with a mere couple hundred thousand transistors are found in appliances, toys and myriad everyday items, and they can be as small as the head of a pin.
+At the opposite end, chips with a mere couple hundred thousand transistors are found in appliances, toys and myriad everyday items, and they can be as small as the head of a pin and retail for less than a dollar.
 It all starts with the design of the circuits, which carry electrical pulses from one transistor to another.
+See SoC.

 To learn about the different types of chips, see chip.
 To get a glimpse of the activity that takes place inside, see active area.
 See foundry and process technology.